John H. McMasters: Early life and education

-McMasters was born in Taft, California and fell in love with airplanes in 1943 when his uncle gave him a private “air show” in a Lockheed P-38 Lightning.
+McMasters was born in Taft, California and fell in love with airplanes in 1943 when his uncle gave him a private "air show" in a Lockheed P-38 Lightning.
 After completing high school, he went on to earn BS and MS degrees from the University of Colorado at Boulder in 1960 and 1962 and a PhD from Purdue University in 1975, all in Aeronautical Engineering.

 Early career and Ph.D.

 After having completed his BS and MS on a ROTC scholarship, he entered the US Air Force as a 1st Lt Working at the US Air Force Special Weapons Center (later the Air Force Weapons Lab) at Kirtland Air Force Base in New Mexico, he was given the opportunity to develop a guided missile eventually given the provisional designation ZAIM-68A Quetzalcoatl.
 In 1965 he left the US Air Force to attend Purdue University and work on his PhD.
 In 1971 and 1972 he taught at Arizona State University.
-As there were few jobs available at time in aerospace, he worked from 1972 to 1974 as a tent designer at Camp Trails in Phoenix Arizona, while at the same time working on his PhD dissertation.
+As there were few jobs available at time in aerospace, he worked from 1972 to 1974 as a tent designer at Camp Trails Company in Phoenix Arizona, while at the same time working on his PhD dissertation.
 In 1975 he returned to Purdue to finish his PhD.